 The Lithostroto is a wonderful pedestrian street, which incorporates the major shopping pulse of the capital town and the only Catholic Church of Saint Nicholas.
 A little further along you reach Kabana Square - home to the Bell Tower which was rebuilt in 1985 to house the original clock mechanism.
 The main “Vallianos” square has been recently renovated, there are plenty of places to sit to watch the world pass by, let the kids blow off some steam in the spacious flat area, or find the public exercise park just on the edge of the square.
 Stay a bit later as the square really comes alive in the evening when the surrounding restaurants, coffee shops and bars fill up and the atmosphere buzzes.
 In the square there is a statue of Panagis Vallianos, a merchant and ship owner thought to be the father of modern shipping.
 Close to the square is the Town Hall and the Focas-Cosmetatos Library and Museum which is worth visiting for their permanent collections, as well as for the earthquake exhibition in the outdoor courtyard.

-Enjoy a walk along the great Rizospaston Avenue, also known as the Palm road (though the Palm trees have been recently removed because of an insect that have damaged them), resulting in a small park full of pine trees or visit the Napier Garden with its great variety of trees or venture a little bit further out to the Botanical Gardens.
+Enjoy a walk along the great Rizospaston Avenue, also known as the Palm road (although the Palm trees have recently been removed because of an insect that has decimated them), resulting in a small park full of pine trees or visit the Napier Garden with its great variety of trees or venture a little bit further out to the Botanical Gardens.

 Another important site in Argostoli is the ancient city of Krani (located about 3km from Argostoli near Razata) among the ruins are parts of the walls of the ancient city which are known as the Cyclopean Walls because of their size.